freignat91/agrid/README.md

 # Resilience

-For resilience reason, it's better to have a separated disk file system for each node (each node on its own VM), but for test reason it's possible to use nodes on the same file system or have architecture with several nodes on several VMs.
+For resilience reason, it's better to have a separated disk file system for each node (each node on its own VM), but for test reason it's possible to have several nodes on the same file system or have architecture with several nodes on several VMs, but the used mermory on file retrieve command will be higher than normal.

 ## Node crash